 - New York, NY 10027

-I am a doctoral student in computer science at Columbia University, advised by Professor Eitan Grinspun.
+I am a PhD candidate in computer science at Columbia University, advised by Professor Eitan Grinspun.
 My research involves physically based animation techniques, with a particular focus on the modeling and simulation of fluid phenomena.

 I received my B.S. degree at Peking University in 2007, and M.S. degree at Columbia University in 2012.